-Students must adhere to the following policies to progress through the 123 credits of the Traditional Undergraduate Nursing Program Option.
-All students in the TBSN program option shall:
+Students must adhere to the following policies to progress through the full fifty four (54) credits of the Accelerated Undergraduate Nursing program.

-- 1. Attend all New Student and Clinical Orientations, as scheduled, in order to gather the information necessary to undertake the program and maximize potential for success. - 2.
-Complete the University's General Education requirements (see Section 1.3). - 3.
-Complete core nursing requirements outlined on the Curriculum Plan specific to the program of study. - 4.
-Maintain a cumulative GPA of 2.50 or higher every semester for the program duration.
+- 1. Attend all New Student and Clinical Orientations, as scheduled, to gather the information necessary to undertake the program and maximize potential for success. - 2.
+Complete the University's General Education requirements (see Section 1.4). - 3.
+Complete core nursing requirements outlined on the Curriculum Plan specific to the program of study. - Maintain a cumulative GPA of 2.50 or higher every semester for the program duration.
 If the cumulative GPA falls below 2.5 (after completion of the 1st semester of the nursing program), the student will be dismissed from the program. - 5.
-Receive a grade of "C+" or higher in all required Science pre-requisite courses (A&P I and II, Chemistry, Microbiology and Nutrition), required HLTH courses (212 Health Promotion nd Teaching, 230 Growth and Development, 201 Pathophysiology, and 314 Pharmacology) and all Nursing courses.
-A grade less than "C+" in any of the listed courses is considered a failing grade. - 6.
+Students in the accelerated nursing program must receive a grade of "C+" or higher in all Health Science pre- requisite courses and Nursing courses.
+(Less than "C+" in any such course is considered a failing grade.) - 6.
+Students who receive a grade of "C" or below for the first time in any Nursing course will be placed on probation (see Section 3.17). - 7.
+Students who receive a grade of "C" or below for the second time in any required nursing or science course will be dismissed from MCNHS (see Section 3.17). - 8.
 Receive both a lecture grade of "C+" or higher AND a PASS for any lab or clinical course components.
-If either is failed during a clinical or lab nursing course, the student fails the entire course and must repeat ALL the course components. - 7.
-Complete all mandatory examinations, including but not limited to class exams, competency testing, the Writing Proficiency Exam (see Section 1.4), HESI Exams and Clinical Medication Administration and Calculations Examinations (i.e., Safe Medicate) - 8.
-Complete all general education requirements and electives prior to the beginning of the 8th semester.
-Only NU455 and NU456 can be taken during the 8th semester. - 9.
-Manage their academic career by reviewing their Degree Audit Report and student account on WISER and meeting periodically with an academic advisor and/or Faculty Advisor (see Section 4). - Students who receive a grade of "C" or below for the first time in any required science prerequisite, required HLTH (212, 230, 201or 314) or any Nursing course, will be placed on probation (see Section 3.17). - 11.
-Students who receive a grade of "C" or below for the second time in any required science prerequisite course, required HLTH (212, 230, 201 or 314) or any Nursing course will be dismissed from the program (see Section 3.17).
-Students who are dismissed from the program have the right to appeal as outlined in section 2.17. - 12.
-Students can withdraw from courses following the university and MCNHS TBSN policies and regulations.
-Details about withdrawal can be found in section 2.15. - 13.
-Students will be dismissed from the nursing program in the following academic circumstances: - a.
-Three withdrawals from nursing, science, and/or health science pre-requisites. - b.
-Two grades of "C" or below in nursing, science, and/or health science pre-requisites. - c.
-Students who are dismissed from the program have the right to appeal as outlined in section 2.17
+If either is failed during a clinical course, the student fails the entire course and must repeat ALL components. - 9.
+Complete all mandatory examinations, including but not limited to class exams, competency testing in clinical and Clinical Medication Administration and Calculations. - 10.
+Manage their academic career by reviewing their Degree Audit Report and student account on WISER and meeting periodically with a Student Services Specialist and/or Faculty Advisor (see Section 4).